opensourceoptions/opensourceoptions.github.io/_python/numpy_001_intro.md

 # Objectives
 1. Teach the basics of using `numpy` in python
 2. Provide data science applications of `numpy`
-3. Introduce advanced `numpy` numpy concepts
+3. Introduce advanced `numpy` concepts

 # What is numpy?
 `numpy` is a powerful python package for handling arrays.
 It uses `C` libraries to optimize procedures that would otherwise be slow/computationally expensive in python.